sourcegraph/sourcegraph-public-snapshot/doc/cody/overview/install-vscode.md

 ## Updating the extension

 VS Code will typically notify you when updates are available for installed extensions.
 Follow the prompts to update the Cody AI extension to the latest version.

-## Congratulations!

-Congratulations!
-You've successfully installed the Cody AI extension for VS Code.
-Enjoy the benefits of intutive code autocompletions, intelligent code suggestions and enhanced coding productivity in your development workflow.

 ## More benefits